The Yellow Birds (film): Plot

-In the present, Bartle suffers from PTSD and has a combative relationship with his mother Amy.
-After a fight with his mom, he gets out of the house and wanders aimlessly around town.
-Out in the woods, he spies a young couple kissing and starts walking towards them, wading through the deep river where he becomes submerged and nearly drowns.
-The couple notices and calls the police.
-Meanwhile, Maureen locates where Bartle lives and goes to his home in the hopes of inquiring about her son; she is greeted by Amy who invites her in.
-Bartle, after being let go by the police, is apprehended by CID officer Captain Anderson, who informs him he has been investigating Murph’s disappearance.
-Anderson discloses to Bartle the news that Sterling has committed suicide.
+In the present, Bartle suffers from PTSD and a combative relationship with his mother Amy.
+After a fight with his mom, he wanders aimlessly until spotting a young couple kissing in the woods.
+He wades toward them through a deep river until he's submerged and nearly drowns and the couple calls the police.
+When Maureen arrives at Bartle's home in hopes of discovering what happened to her son, Amy invites her in.
+After being released by the police, Bartle is apprehended by CID officer Captain Anderson who is investigating Murph’s disappearance and reveals that Sterling has committed suicide.

-Bartle is put in prison where he calls his mom and apologizes to her for his actions.
-He is visited by Maureen, who wants him to tell the truth about what happened to her son.
-Bartle recounts that while the soldiers were doing a sweep of an Iraqi village, Murph wandered off from the unit and disappeared.
-In search of Murph, Bartle and Sterling are led to a minaret by an elderly hermit, where they find Murph's dead body, naked and nearly castrated, dumped behind a bush.
-Bartle, believing Murph’s mother would not want to see her son’s body in such a state, resolves with Sterling to get rid of the body in a river.
-As he releases his friend's body in the water, Bartle remarks that Murph always wanted to disappear and that this is the way he would have wanted to go.
-Sterling insists this must be kept a secret, before shooting the hermit to Bartle’s surprise.
-After learning the truth, Maureen tearfully asks Bartle if there were any moments when her son was happy.
-Bartle says there was, and recounts a holiday party on base where Murph wanted to dance with Jenny but was too nervous to ask her.
-Jenny noticed Murphy and approaches him, asking him to dance.
-The film ends with Murph and Jenny locked in a slow dance.
+Bartle, back in prison, calls Amy to apologize.
+Maureen visits and asks for the truth about what happened to her son.
+Bartle tells her about a sweep of an Iraqi village in which Murph wandered away from the unit and disappeared.
+Bartle and Sterling, led to a minaret by an elderly hermit, find his body dumped behind a bush, naked and nearly castrated.
+Believing Maureen wouldn't want to see her son’s desecrated body, they dispose of the corpse in a river.
+As he releases him into the water, Bartle remarks that Murph always wanted to disappear and this is the way he would have wanted to go.
+Sterling insists it must be kept a secret, and murders the hermit.

+Maureen tearfully asks Bartle if there were any moments when her son was happy.
+Bartle describes a holiday party on base where Murph wanted to dance with Jenny but was too nervous to ask her.

+Jenny notices Murphy and approaches him with a request.
+He accepts, and the two are locked in a slow dance together.